qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-scaleway.md

 1. **Activate Hybrid Cloud**: First, log into your [Qdrant Cloud account](https://cloud.qdrant.io/login) and select ‘Hybrid Cloud’ to activate.

-2. **Integrate Your Clusters**: Navigate to the Hybrid Cloud settings and add your Scaleway Kubernetes clusters as a private region.
+2. **Integrate Your Clusters**: Navigate to the Hybrid Cloud settings and add your Scaleway Kubernetes clusters as a Hybrid Cloud Environment.

 3. **Simplified Management**: Use the Qdrant Management Console for easy creation and oversight of your Qdrant clusters on Scaleway.